publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch68/schIV/m__us_usc_t42_s5172.md

             (B) __Definition of critical services__

-                In this paragraph, the term “critical services” includes power, water (including water provided by an irrigation organization or facility), sewer, wastewater treatment, communications, education, and emergency medical care.
+                In this paragraph, the term “critical services” includes power, water (including water provided by an irrigation organization or facility), sewer, wastewater treatment, communications (including broadcast and telecommunications), education, and emergency medical care.

         (4) __Notification to Congress__